postmates/cernan/README.md

 they are offset on different ports.
 Each source must be named uniquely.
 In the above we have three sources--only one of which is enabled--named `sources.statsd.primary`, `sources.statsd.secondary` and `sources.graphite.primary`.
-There may only be one `federation_receiver` source.
-All others _must_ have a unique name.
+All _must_ have a unique name.
+The native server is distinct.
+It is a singleton.

+The native protocol is cernan's preferred method of ingestion.
+The file `resources/protobufs/native_protocol.proto` defines the encoding.
+Cernan requires that each encoded payload be sent over TCP.
+The payload must be length prefixed, the length being an unsigned, network-ordered 32 bit integer.
+Please see the the above encoding definition for more details.

 In addition to network ports, cernan is able to ingest log files.
 This is configured in a different manner than the above as there may be many different